All Episodes

 Hi, Sean.

-And I just feel like I mean our leaders aren't really doing anything, obviously.
+And I just feel like, I mean, our leaders aren't really doing anything, obviously.

-And I you know, I'm just basically telling them you can't be stuck on Trump.
+And I, you know, I'm just basically telling them, you can't be stuck on Trump.

 You've got to look forward to this election.

-It's you know, it's it's so important.
+It's, you know, it's so important.

 So I just feel like we've got to lean in.